dzhuang/django-galleryfield/README.md

         "size": 120,
         "quality": 80
     },
-    "field_hack": {
-        "old_value_str": 'old_%s_value',
-        "deleted_value_str": 'deleted_%s_value',
-    },
-    "multifield_css_class_basename": "django-gallery-widget",
+    "widget_hidden_input_css_class": "django-gallery-widget",
     "prompt_alert_if_changed_on_window_reload": True,
 }

 ```
 #### Model related default_values
 Django-Gallery-Widget has a built-in image Model `gallery.models.BuiltInGalleryImage`,
  in which `image` is the target field of the gallery model.
-User can use these two models
+User can use this models
- without modifying in their apps.
+ without much modifying in their apps.
 See the demo app for details.
 With that built-in model,
- default views are applied with default urls (i.e, `upload_handler_url_name`
+ default views are applied with default urls (i.e, `upload_handler_url_name`, `fetch_url_name`
  and `crop_url_name`).

 However, it is heavily suggested for developers to write your own image models, views, urls,